suncoast-devs/handbook/lessons/misc-how-does-internet-work/index.md

 real name of `yahoo.com`.
 Then that name is resolved and we see that there are **4** addresses for that name.

-DNS makes for a remarkably dynamic and resilient service.
+DNS makes for remarkably dynamic and resilient service.

 ## Making Connections